wmbenedetto/brightline.js/README.md

 * *name*: Plain-English name of the template.
 This is used in debug logging, to distinguish between log messages coming from multiple Brightline instances.
 * *logLevel*: String containing the level of logging to output to the console (OFF, ERROR, WARN, INFO, DEBUG)

+**NOTE:** Logging is disabled in the minified version of Brightline.

 ```html
 <div>{{name}}</div>
 ```